Novi engine: Rise to competitiveness

 I went out to the track only once with the Novi.
 I did about 10 laps and I was glad to find that the other driver of the team (Russo) could not pass me, nor even close the gap.
 The Novi was the only V8 engine in Indianapolis by then.
 It had a mechanical turbine and the power came suddenly at high revs, so being a difficult car to stop, like all the ones that used compressors.
-Even if the BRM had a 16-cylinders engine, the Novi reminded me of that one for sure.
+Even if the British Racing Motors V16 had a 16-cylinders engine, the Novi reminded me of that one for sure.
 The high power at high revs was hard on the tires, and it was very difficult to drive at Indianapolis because we had to accelerate while turning.

-Following what he described as frustrations with the other car he had been offered (an Offenhauser-powered roadster) and the bureaucratic complications arising from sponsors and team contracts that prevented him from driving the Novi, Fangio left Indianapolis to drive in the French Grand Prix instead.
+Following what he described as frustrations with the other car he had been offered (the #77 Offenhauser-powered roadster) and the bureaucratic complications arising from sponsors and team contracts that prevented him from driving the Novi, Fangio left Indianapolis.
+In July, he drove in the 1958 French Grand Prix, then retired.
 Welch's failure to land Fangio as his driver meant the Novi lost what could have been its best chance for an outright win at Indianapolis that year.
 In the 500, Cheesbourg finished tenth overall and Russo finished eighteenth.

 In 1959 and 1960, two Novis were entered but their drivers failed to qualify.
 Russo and Dempsey Wilson were the drivers.